solana-foundation/solana-improvement-documents/proposals/0022-multi-stake.md

 Rather than hacking the validator, let's change the stake program.

-With a new "multi delegation stake" account, carrying *three* `Delegation` instances, the stake program becomes much more flexible.
+With a new "multi delegation stake" account, carrying *two* `Delegation` instances, the stake program becomes much more flexible.

 Here are some example uses: